-\cite{Fynbo2014AA} report an intrinsic spectral slope of the late (post-prompt emission flares) X-ray spectrum of $\beta_x=0.75\pm0.07$.
-This is a hard spectrum already, but assuming a cooling break between X-rays and optical implies $\beta_{opt}=0.25$, in excellent agreement with our result. \cite{Fynbo2014AA} also verify the cooling break lies between the X-ray and optical band.
-For such a spectrum and the parametrisation of \cite{Fitzpatrick2007ApJ}, \cite{Fynbo2014AA} find $A_V=0.9$ mag, close to our result.
-They furthermore report their spectrum cannot be fit with a MW extinction law, however, they simply assume $A_V=0.8$ mag, significantly lower than the value we derive.
-We have independently analysed the X-ray to optical SED and confirm the X-ray results of \cite{Fynbo2014AA}, with a cooling break lying in the extreme UV.
-A fit purely with X-ray and UVOT data also finds results in agreement with the UV/optical/NIR-only fits within errors.
+\cite{Fynbo2014AA} reported an intrinsic spectral slope of the late (post-prompt emission flares) X-ray spectrum of $\beta_{\rm X}=0.75\pm0.07$.
+This is a hard spectrum already, but assuming a cooling break between X-rays and optical implies $\beta_{\rm opt}=0.25$, which is in excellent agreement with our result. \cite{Fynbo2014AA} also verified that the cooling break lies between the X-ray and optical band.
+For such a spectrum and the parametrization of \cite{Fitzpatrick2007ApJ}, \cite{Fynbo2014AA} found $A_{\rm V}=0.9$ mag, which is close to our result.
+Furthermore, they reported that their spectrum cannot be fit with an MW extinction law; however, they simply assumed $A_{\rm V}=0.8$ mag, which is significantly lower than the value we derive.
+We independently analyzed the X-ray-to-optical SED and confirm the X-ray results of \cite{Fynbo2014AA}, with a cooling break lying in the extreme UV.
+A fit purely with X-ray and UVOT data also finds results in agreement with the UV-optical-NIR-only fits within errors.

-\cite{Heintz2017AA} present strongly binned spectra from the first two X-shooter epochs \citep{Fynbo2014AA}.
-They find that a subtraction of their X-shooter host-galaxy spectrum (taken over a year after the GRB, so there is no SN contribution any more) removes essentially all flux at wavelengths $<4000$ {\AA}, i.e. the upturn seen in the X-shooter afterglow spectra at bluest wavelengths was essentially pure host contribution.
-They use this as evidence to rule out the ``extreme 2175 {\AA} bump'' model and derive a dust extinction model with an extremely strong UV extinction.
-However, this is in contrast with our clear UVOT $u$ detection and our UVOT-based SED which shows a relatively flat $b-u$ colour which agrees with the existence of a 2175 {\AA} bump, as well as the lower S/N detection in the UVOT lenticular filters, which should all be extremely damped if the \cite{Heintz2017AA} dust model is correct.
-Additionally, from the GROND SED, we do not detect a strong downturn yet in the observer-frame $r^\prime$ band, bluer than the $<8000$ {\AA} downturn \cite{Fynbo2014AA} and \cite{Heintz2017AA} derive from their X-shooter spectra.
+\cite{Heintz2017AA} presented strongly binned spectra from the first two X-shooter epochs \citep{Fynbo2014AA}.
+They found that a subtraction of their X-shooter host-galaxy spectrum (taken over a year after the GRB, so there is no longer any SN contribution) essentially removes all flux at wavelengths $<4000$~\AA; that is, the upturn seen in the X-shooter afterglow spectra at bluest wavelengths was mostly pure host contribution.
+They used this as evidence to rule out the ``extreme 2175 {\AA} bump'' model and derive a dust extinction model with an extremely strong UV extinction.
+However, this is in contrast with our clear UVOT $u$ detection and our UVOT-based SED, which shows a relatively flat $b-u$ color that agrees with the existence of a 2175 {\AA} bump, as well as the lower S/N detection in the UVOT lenticular filters, which should all be extremely damped if the \cite{Heintz2017AA} dust model is correct.
+Additionally, from the GROND SED, we do not detect a strong downturn yet in the observer-frame $r^\prime$ band, bluer than the $<8000$~\AA\ downturn \cite{Fynbo2014AA} and \cite{Heintz2017AA} derive from their X-shooter spectra.
 We do not readily have a solution for this conundrum.